×

 What do people find most challenging about the culture in Canada?

 "One of the most challenging aspects of Canadian culture for expats is the emphasis on politeness, which can often take precedence over honesty.
 Another challenge is the formidable Canadian winters, which necessitates winter clothing and equipment that expats may not be used to.
 Cultural norms like maintaining personal space can also be confusing to expats, as they vary greatly depending on one another’s cultural background.
-Finally, many expats come to Canada expecting certain stereotypes, which may not be accurate or up-to-date," said one person in Canada.
+Finally, many expats come to Canada expecting certain stereotypes, which may not be accurate or up-to-date," said one expat in Canada.

 What residency documents or visas did I need if I will be in Canada for a while?

 "If you plan to stay in Canada for a significant period of time, you will need to apply for a residency document, such as a Permanent Resident (PR) card or a Temporary Resident (TR) permit.
 The immigration processes for each of these documents can be quite different, so it is important to make sure you understand which type of residency document or visa you need before submitting an application.
 To apply for a PR card, you must meet both residence and eligibility requirements.
-For a TR permit, you must meet certain requirements such as having a valid passport, a valid job offer, proof of funds to support your stay in Canada, and be able to meet medical and criminality requirements," remarked one member in Canada.
+For a TR permit, you must meet certain requirements such as having a valid passport, a valid job offer, proof of funds to support your stay in Canada, and be able to meet medical and criminality requirements," said one person in Canada.

 What cultural blunders should I try to avoid making in Canada?